rishabhtiwari/pythonTestSuit/README.md

 # pythonTestSuit
-Custom Test-Suit Using Python's unitTest, Executor module
+Custom Test-Suit Using Python's unitTest and Executor modules